-The R floor method is one of the R Math function, which is used to return the largest integer value which is not greater than (less than) or equal to an individual number, or an expression.
-In this article, we will show you, How to use the floor in R Programming language with an example.
+The R floor method is one of the R Math functions, which is to return the largest integer value.
+That is not greater than (less than) or equal to a specific number or an expression.
+Let us see how to use the floor in R Programming language with an example.

 R floor syntax

-The basic syntax of the floor in R Programming language is as shown below:
+The syntax of the floor in R Programming language is

 Numeric_Expression: It can be a numeric value or a valid numerical expression for which you want to find a square root.

-- If the numeric_expression is positive or Negative numeric value, floor function will return the floor value.
+- If the numeric_expression is positive or Negative numeric value, the floor function returns the floor value.

-- If the numeric_expression is positive or Negative Zero, a function will return Zero
+- If the numeric_expression is positive or Negative Zero, a function returns Zero

 - numeric_expression is NaN (not a number) then floor function will return NaN.

-- If the numeric_expression is positive or negative infinity, then the function will return the same
+- If the numeric_expression is positive or negative infinity, then the function returns the same.

 # floor in R example # Use floor Function on Positive, and negative zeros floor(0) floor(-0) # Using floor Function on Not a Number floor(NaN) floor(-NaN) # floor Numbers of +ve and -ve Infinity floor(Inf) floor(-Inf) # Use floor Function on String Data floor("Tutorial Gateway")